Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Instance Segmentation

 \section{Instance Segmentation}

-In the following section we investigate ranking of instance segmentation models, each of the tables \cref{tab:cte_ars_cells_gauss,tab:cte_ars_cells_dropout,tab:cte_ars_nuclei_gauss,tab:cte_ars_nuclei_gamma,tab:cte_ars_nuclei_brt,tab:cte_ars_nuclei_ctr,tab:cte_ars_nuclei_dropout,tab:cte_ars_covid_if_gauss} shows the correlation scores achieved by the CTE-ARS metric for sets of models applied directly to a single target dataset, across a range of perturbation strengths.
+In the following section we investigate ranking of instance segmentation models, each of the tables \cref{tab:CMR_ars_cells_gauss,tab:CMR_ars_cells_dropout,tab:CMR_ars_nuclei_gauss,tab:CMR_ars_nuclei_gamma,tab:CMR_ars_nuclei_brt,tab:CMR_ars_nuclei_ctr,tab:CMR_ars_nuclei_dropout,tab:CMR_ars_covid_if_gauss} shows the correlation scores between our CMR-ARS metric and instance segmentation performance metrics for sets of models applied directly to a single target dataset, across a range of perturbation strengths.
 In the main paper, due to space constraints, we show the correlation scores for a single perturbation strength averaged over the set of target datasets.
-We investigate the dependency of CTE on the strength of perturbation applied for both input and feature space perturbations.
-The tables show that CTE's performance is stable across a wide range of perturbations.
+We investigate the dependency of CMR on the strength of perturbation applied for both input and feature space perturbations.
+The tables show that CMR's performance is stable across a wide range of perturbations.